rick3rt/BarSelector/readme.md

 pip install -r requirements.txt
 ```

 To create a database of bars, you need a [SerpApi](https://serpapi.com/) API key.
+Put the key in a file named api_key.txt